mRanonyMousTZ/blackhat-apk-binder/README.md

 AFTER THAT

-simple!!!! just take a beer then run ./setup.sh :D
+simple!!!! just take a beer then run ./setup.sh